johnnoone/cardhu/README.rst

 -   extends the -r keyword to git and mercurial in order to create the last revision number (https://pythonhosted.org/setuptools/setuptools.html#tagging-and-daily-build-or-snapshot-releases)

+-   implement the distutils2 resources, based on the `sysconfig module`_.

 **Incompatibilities:**

--   distutils2 do not support extra_require keyword (https://pythonhosted.org/setuptools/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies)
 -   Options with `environment markers`_ are not implemented yet.